chrisateen/Progress8/README.md

 ### Requirements for the code to work correctly

-In order for the code to fully work as is, you need to make sure that you follow the following rules.
+In order for the code to fully work as is, you need to make sure that you follow the below rules:
 * The students' grade is in the same folder as the code
 * The students' grade is in an excel file that follows the same format as the School1 Results and School2 Results excel file and is an xlsx file
 * The students' grade file has the word Results at the end of the file name